Around Daisetsuzan 7 Day Cycling TourMulti-day Guided Cycling Tour from Shirogane Onsen

 Who is this tour for?

-- Curious travellers who love staying in local accommodation with natural hot springs on site
+- Adventurous travellers who enjoy rural hospitality staying in Japanese style accommodations with natural hot springs on site.

 *B: Breakfast D: Dinner